WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU.md

 > [!WARNING]
 > - If you see a warning and/or error during the process, it is not normal.
 Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you will break things further.
-> - Do not run all commands at once.
-> - Do not commit *any* typo with *any* commands.
-> - Be familiar with command line interfaces.

 > [!IMPORTANT]
 > **THIS WILL WIPE ALL YOUR ANDROID™ DATA AND WINDOWS DATA!**